Lonesome Glory: Retirement

 Lonesome Glory was retired from racing at the end of 1999.
 He died on his owner's farm on February 25, 2002 after being injured in a paddock accident.
 He was buried on the grounds of the National Steeplechase Museum at Camden, where a bronze statue was erected in his honor.

 In 2005 Lonesome Glory was elected to the National Museum of Racing's Hall of Fame.

 Pedigree

+Lonesome Glory is inbred 4S x 5D to the stallion Prince Rose, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Prince Chevalier) on the dam side of his pedigree.

+Lonesome Glory is inbred 5S x 4D to the stallion Blue Larkspur, meaning that he appears fifth generation (via Banish Fear) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.